So you want to learn how to create viral pins that generate tons of blog traffic quickly?

 Most feeds on Pinterest show pins in two columns.
 Hence, even when your pin only takes up half of the width of a smartphone screen, people need to be able to read any text on it.

-And as of September 2020, a few Pinterest feeds now have three columns on mobile:
+And as of September 2020, a few Pinterest feeds now display up to three columns on mobile devices: